Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The First Big Hiccup

 Now, let me tell you about tools.
-I’ve got a decent in my —circular saw, drill, and the all-important sander.
+I’ve got a decent collection in my garage—circular saw, drill, and the all-important sander.
 But when I got home, I realized I was missing one crucial thing: a plan.
 Just a rough sketch would have worked, but no, I was too excited.
 So, I started cutting pieces, measuring them with this old tape measure that’s been through many a project, and I ended up with a bunch of oddly sized pieces that didn’t fit together like I imagined they would.

 After the initial cutting debacle, I laughed at my mess.
-It looked like a cedar puzzle gone wrong!
+It looked like a cedar gone wrong!
 I almost just tossed it all in the corner and said, “Forget it.”
 But I figured if I was going to give up, I might as well do it after some real effort.
 So I grabbed some coffee (because coffee solves everything, right?) and stared at those pieces.

 Patience (Or Lack Thereof)

 Finally, I calmed down a bit.
-I decided to look up some free woodworking plans online, which is sort of a rabbit hole by itself, let me tell you.
-I found a few that looked promising, some nice plans.
+I decided to look up some free plans online, which is sort of a rabbit hole by itself, let me tell you.
+I found a few that looked promising, some nice beginner plans.
 It was wild how many options there were out there.
-I stumbled across this one plan that involved a PVC pipe for the axis, and I thought, “What’s the worst that could happen?” so I grabbed some at the hardware store.
+I stumbled across this one plan that involved a PVC pipe for the axis, and I thought, “What’s the worst that could happen?” so I grabbed some at the hardware .

 Let me just pause here and say, if anyone tells you that PVC is easier to work with than wood, they must have never tried cutting it with a hand saw on a hot summer day while attempting to keep it straight.
 The sound it made as I sawed through was sharper than I expected — sort of a squeaky, grating sound that made me cringe a little.
 Honestly, I could feel my patience being tested with every cut.